BoilerMake/bm-app/README.md

 	- ofc with lots of sharing between them
 	- test

 Or maybe not...
-This is something we should discuss as a team
+This is something we should probs discuss as a team

 ## Ideal way to structure handlers:
 - Validate input